Gruntfuggly/todo-tree/README.md

 }
 ```

-*Note: The highlight configuration is separate from the settings for the search.
-Adding settings in `customHighlight` does not automatically add the tags into `todo-tree.general.tags`.*
+<sup>*Note: The highlight configuration is separate from the settings for the search.
+Adding settings in `customHighlight` does not automatically add the tags into `todo-tree.general.tags`.*</sup>

 ## Installing